GitTerraGame/Play-GitTerra-Action/README.md

 ### In GitLab repo

-In order to play GitTerra in your GitLab repository, add the following lines to your `.gitlab-ci.yml` file:
+In order to play GitTerra in your GitLab repository using [GitTerra GitLab CI/CD Component](https://gitlab.com/explore/catalog/gitterra/GitTerra), add the following lines to your `.gitlab-ci.yml` file:

 ```yaml
 include: